dreger/audaciousfox.net/pages/feeds.md

 ---
 # Syndication Feeds

-Currently, there is only one RSS feed, which has everything that gets published to Audacious Fox:
+You can follow Audacious Fox on [Apple News](https://apple.news/T7mJio790S96lno9kfkfXPA) or subscribe via the following RSS feed:

 [audaciousfox.com/feeds/main.xml](/feeds/main.xml)

-**In the works:** Apple News, a dedicated Twitter account, and the physical mailing of articles on half-sheet paper.
+**In the works:** A dedicated Twitter account, the physical mailing of articles on half-sheet paper.